About the Center for Families

 CFF provides a way for faculty, staff, students, alumni, and friends to bring about change focused on families, an issue about which they are deeply passionate, and a change that is even more lasting than bricks and mortar.
 These caring partners have both extended and focused the efforts of the school and created possibilities for collaborations seldom imagined in the past.

-Melissa Franks, Associate Director for Research and Partnerships
+Melissa Franks, Director

 Rob Duncan, Associate Director for Policy

 A member of the Purdue University faculty since 2017, Rob received his doctorate in Human Development and Family Studies and a Masters of Public Health in Biostatistics from Oregon State University.
 His research is broadly focused on understanding the connections between children’s early environments and their development of school readiness skills (e.g., language abilities, self-regulation, executive function, academic achievement).
-Duncan is currently teaching the Child and Family Health Policy course at Purdue.
+Rob is currently teaching the Child and Family Health Policy course at Purdue.
 He is responsible for leading the center’s policy-related efforts.

-Kate Kester, Operations Manager
+Kate Kester, Senior Program Manager

 - Jane Horner, Health and Human Science Extension Educator, Purdue Extension